 Here at Dye Happy Yarn, we believe in making the world a better place through the practice of handcraft.
 That the therapeutic qualities of natural fibres work as a conduit linking the maker to those who came before and those who will follow after.
 Allowing the maker to step into the cycle of universal creative energy.

-Dye Happy Yarn is here to help people connect.
-To themselves, to others and ultimately back to the source of universal creative energy through the use of sustainable, ethical and locally produced yarns.
-I'm Tureya, the dyer behind Dye Happy and I believe in the healing properties of fibre crafts.
-Among their many offerings are peace, patience, strength and comfort.
+I'm Tureya, the dyer behind Dye Happy and I believe in the healing properties of colour and fibre crafts.
+Among their many offerings are peace, patience, joy and comfort.
 My passion is facilitating creativity, so it is incredibly humbling to play a small part in your creative life by providing hand dyed yarns for you to work with.